What Is Sales Prospecting?

 It's a simple definition—

-Sales prospecting is the process of identifying and communicating with potential customers to generate new business.
-Sales reps prospect by finding and engaging with targets (qualified leads) to decide whether to move them through the sales funnel.
+Sales prospecting is the activity of identifying and contacting potential customers to generate new revenue.
+Sales reps prospect by finding and engaging with targets (qualified leads) to turn them into an opportunity and them into a customer.

 Prospecting is usually a short-term approach that aims at: